-THE SURGERY WILL BE CLOSED FROM 12.30PM ON WEDNESDAY 21st APRIL UNTIL 8.00AM ON THURSDAY 22nd APRIL FOR STAFF TRAINING.
+THE SURGERY WILL BE CLOSED FROM 12.30PM ON THURS 24TH JUNE TO FRIDAY 25TH JUNE FOR STAFF TRAINING.

 THE SURGERY IS EXPERIENCING A VERY HIGH VOLUME OF CALLS DUE TO THE CURRENT CLIMATE AND NO PATIENT ACCESS INTO THE BUILDING.
 PLEASE BE PATIENT AND YOUR CALL WILL BE ANSWERED AS QUICKLY AS POSSIBLE.